 - Whenever a dealer directs personnel to operate a MEWP (loading/unloading, inspecting, demonstrations or any form of use), the dealer shall assume the responsibilities of users and must comply with all of the requirements of a user in the safe-use and training standards. - Requirements for modifications have been expanded to include more details concerning record keeping and communication (labels, instructions, serial plates).
-Modifications must only be performed if approved by the manufacturer or their successor, or, if they are no longer in business or it is not possible to obtain a response, an engineer. - Dealers and owners must offer appropriate training and familiarization. - A 'system of work' requires a program specific to MEWPs be developed by users to include task such as a risk assessment, the selection of proper MEWP for application, and access, preparation and maintenance of the work site preparation for the use of the MEWP.
+Modifications must only be performed if approved by the manufacturer or their successor, or, if they are no longer in business, an engineer with expertise in MEWPs.
+Additionally, only the MEWP owner can authorize a modification to a MEWP. - When requested by the user, dealers and owners shall offer familiarization to assist users and operators comply with their requirements.
+This is a change from current standards that require a dealer to provide familiarization upon delivery by sale, lease, rental or any form of use. - In addition to the requirement to ensure personnel receive training and familiarization, they shall ensure the operator of a MEWP is physically and mentally capable to operate the MEWP safely. - 'Safe use planning' requires a program specific to MEWPs be developed by users to include task such as a risk assessment, the selection of the proper MEWP for the application and access, preparation and maintenance of the work site in preparation for use of the MEWP.
+It introduces the user requirement for a trained and qualified supervisor to monitor the performance of the operator to ensure compliance with provisions of this standard.
 As a dealer assumes the role of a user anytime personnel are authorized as operators, all user responsibilities must be adhered to when acting as a user. - A new requirement is performing a risk assessment to include identification of the task to be undertaken, selection of an appropriate MEWP, assessing risk, developing control measures and identifying safe work procedures.
 It is important to recognize this is required for all MEWP operations. - A proper risk assessment requires a rescue plan for workers from an elevated platform.
 This includes planning a safe and timely rescue in case of MEWP malfunction or fall from the platform. - Detailed guidance and requirements are provided for specific requirements of operation that address many known potential hazards such as wind, storms, ground conditions, transporting and travelling on public roads, to name but a few.
-These requirements must be considered in the risk assessment. - The requirement that exiting a MEWP at height shall only be permitted through a procedure provided by the manufacturer has been expanded to include "or in their absence an engineer".
-The procedure must address detailed requirements defined in the standard.
-If the risk assessment determines that exiting at height is the safest method of work, then this procedure shall be followed when the exit at height is conducted.
-Dealers must be knowledgeable to assist users and operators in meeting their requirements. - Electrical hazard avoidance offers new language to require an users/operators to maintain the minimum safe approach distance (MSAD) from energized conductors at all times.
-A voltage chart with associated MSAD is provided.
-In the event the voltage is not known, the maximum distance shall be observed equal to 16M or 52.5 FT. - ALL users, including dealers who have MEWP operators, must establish a system of work to monitor the performance and to supervise the work of operators to ensure compliance with the standard requirements. - Retraining requirements now provide several examples when retraining 'would' be necessary, such as observed deterioration of proficiency or involvement in a near-miss or accident.
+These requirements must be considered in the risk assessment. - Detailed guidance and requirements that exiting a MEWP at height shall only be permitted through a procedure provided by the manufacturer has expanded to include "or by a qualified person".
+The procedure must address detailed requirements in the standard.
+If the risk assessment determines that exiting at height is the safest method of work, then this procedure shall be followed when the exit at height is conducted. - Electrical hazard avoidance: NEW language requires operators to stay at least ten feet from power lines with any part of their body, conductive object or the MEWP, and only closer if allowed by a qualified person.

+- ALL users, including dealers who have MEWP operators, shall designate a qualified person to monitor, supervise and evaluate operators on a regular basis to ensure their proficiency to be accomplished through visual observation, at a minimum, which shall be documented for retention. - Retraining requirements now provide several examples when retraining 'would' be necessary, such as observed deterioration of proficiency or involvement in a near-miss or accident.